mccurcio/mcc-ds-material/README.md

 - [FreeCodeCamp](https://www.freecodecamp.org/) **FCC** has a ton of video lectures on Youtube and which are available thru their own site.
 The community is welcoming, too.

 - :star: [Victor Lavrenko](https://www.youtube.com/channel/UCs7alOMRnxhzfKAJ4JjZ7Wg) High quality videos from his lectures.
-One of my **Favorites**.
+One of my Favorites.

-- :star: [Artifical Intelligences, MIT 6.034, w/ Patrick Winston](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/lecture-videos/)  One of my **Favorites**.
+- :star: [Artifical Intelligences, MIT 6.034, w/ Patrick Winston](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/lecture-videos/)  One of my Favorites.

 - [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw/featured) is produced by Grant Sanderson and has GREAT animations.